4 Causes of Poverty in the Solomon Islands

 Being a country consisting of islands, the Solomon Islands are classified as a Small Island Developing State (SID).
 As such, the nation experiences isolation from the market and international transportation.
 While the Solomon Islands do have a developed domestic economy and are tapped into the international market, the far-off location of the country makes international transport to and from the Solomon Islands expensive, as well as cumbersome.

-The location of the country is a heavy contributor to causes of poverty in the Solomon Islands.
-Physical isolation from the main international markets means that the country has to spend much more in developing personal relationships with well-recognized markets located in North America, Europe and Asia.
+The country’s location is a heavy contributor to poverty in the Solomon Islands.
+Physical isolation from the main international markets means that the country has to spend much more time developing personal relationships with well-recognized markets in North America, Europe and Asia.

 Industries

-In 2012, approximately 79 percent of the Solomon Islands’ population remained rural.
+In 2022, approximately 74% of the Solomon Islands’ population remained rural.
 As a result, this segment of the population was largely dependent on semi-subsistence agriculture, fisheries and forestry.
-The rural population also used other small-scale, informal streams of revenue from within the local communities.
+The rural population also used other small-scale, informal revenue streams from within the local communities.

 Lack of Employment for Youth